 Trains will operate seven days a week from 5:00 a.m. until 1:00 a.m. and the fare will equal the cost of local bus fare.
 Trains will arrive at stations every 10 minutes during rush hour and every 15 minutes during non-peak hours.
 The line is scheduled to begin operations in 2017.

-Go to the BLE Alignment Maps page to view real estate and project layout maps at 65% design.
+Go to the BLE Alignment Maps page to view real estate and project layout maps at the beginning of final design phase.

 Federal Full Funding Grant Agreement (FFGA):